Digissential/digissential-site/src/content/resources/2025-09-05-battery-replacement-stellenbosch.md

   - q: "Do you dispose of old batteries safely?"
     a: "Yes.
 Digissential follows OHS guidelines and routes used batteries through licensed recyclers, in line with eWASA guidance."
   - q: "How much does a laptop battery replacement cost?"
-    a: "Labour starts at R450 (see Annex A).
+    a: "Labour starts at R450.
 Parts are quoted separately, based on model and supplier availability."
   - q: "Do MacBooks require authorised service?"
     a: "For warranty coverage, yes — authorised Apple centres supply OEM parts.
 Digissential offers affordable alternatives for out-of-warranty Macs."
   - q: "How long does it take to replace a battery?"